cloudflare/cloudflare-docs/products/workers/src/content/learning/using-services/index.md

 ## Service bindings

-Services are composable, allowing one service to talk to another service.
+Services are composable, allowing one service to talk to another.
 To support this, we’re introducing a new API to facilitate service-to-service communication: service bindings.

 <Aside type="warning">